 From 15th to 29th of February 2020, the glamorous capital of the Côte d’Azur becomes the backdrop for a series of theater performances, colorful stalls, firework displays, and striking parades featuring elaborately decorated floats and giant papier mâché figurines.

 Edinburgh’s Hogmanay, Scotland

 One of the world’s most famous New Year festivals, Hogmanay sees over 140,000 revelers from all corners of the globe joining the vibrant street parties, concerts, and celebrations held each year on 31 December in Edinburgh, Scotland.

 Don’t miss the astounding Torchlight Procession through the city center, the traditional Concert in the Gardens, or the New Year firework display, which is often regarded as one of the biggest on Earth.

-Vinterjazz, Denmark’s Winter Jazz Festival, takes place each February and offers 17 days packed with events and concerts by Danish and international musicians.
+Vinterjazz, Denmark’s Winter Jazz Festival, takes place each February and offers three weeks packed with events and concerts by Danish and international musicians.
 The nationwide festival features over 450 performances held in 100 venues across the country, from Copenhagen to Aarhus to Esbjerg.
-Vinterjazz 2017 is set to take place on February 3-26.
+Vinterjazz 2020 is set to take place on February 6-29.

 Sitges Carnival, Spain

 Although modest in size, Sitges packs a punch when it comes to entertainment.
 A favorite destination among the gay community, the coastal Catalan town warms up in winter with a flamboyant week-long carnival featuring a variety of festivities, parades, and cultural events.
 Highlights include the family-oriented Parade of Debauchery (Rua de la Disbauxa) and the gay-friendly Parade of Extermination (Rua de l’Extermini).

 In 2020, Sitges Carnival will kick off on Tuesday, February 18th and run until Wednesday, February 26th.